 - Buses.
 This is a cheap way of getting around, especially once you reach state pension age.
 You’ll also be able to apply for a bus pass, travelling locally for free during off-peak times.

 - Trains.
 For substantial discounts on fares, you can apply for a senior railcard from the age of 60.

 - Walking.
 Forget about the worries of parking and walk to local places.
-The exercise is good for you too.
+This is good exercise for you too.

 - Lifts from family and friends.
 People around you are probably more than happy to help.
-For example, if a neighbour does a weekly shop, why not ask to catch a lift from time to time?
+For example, if a neighbour goes to do a weekly shop, why not ask to catch a lift from time to time?

 - Community transport.
 Local charities often run free transport services for things like hospital appointments.
-For instance, The Royal Voluntary Service provides around 87,000 journeys to hospital and GP appointments every year, as well as to the shops or into town.
+For instance, The Royal Voluntary Service provides around 87,000 journeys to hospital and GP appointments, to the shops or into town.

 - Get online.
 You don’t always need to visit the shops in person.
 You can do a lot of daily chores online, including food shopping and paying bills.

-Once you consider the options available to you, hopefully you’ll become more comfortable with the transition of relying on a car to using other forms of transport.
+Once you consider the options available to you, hopefully you’ll become more comfortable with the transition from relying on a car to using other forms of transport.